 - Batwa cultural village – Batwa communities have been displaced over the past decades.
 With these tours, you can learn more about their traditions and support their integration into modern society.

 - Pay a visit to the CTPC Gorilla Conservation Camp – This is a great place to see the more significant impact your contribution makes in the community.
-You can learn at the CTPC how gorillas are being protected and how whole villages are benefiting from it.
+You can learn at the CTPC how gorillas are being protected and how whole villages benefit from them.

 I traveled to Uganda using a private company.
 Rafiki Safaris Uganda not only helped me plan the perfect itinerary, but they also informed me about all these additional activities I could do.
 Even though traveling independently would have given me way more flexibility, I think my whole trip would have been more expensive without Rafiki Safaris.